-However, only 2 years after his coronation, the state of the expanding Prussia conquered Bavaria, along with Austria, in only a matter of weeks.
+However, only 2 years after his coronation, the state of the expanding Prussia conquered Bavaria.
+This also along with Austria, in only a matter of weeks.
 This demoted Bavaria from an independent nation to a part of Prussia.
 A greatly humiliating vanquish for Ludwig II and Bavaria, which then later joined the North German Confederation in 1870.
-This great defeat is believed to have made Ludwig to retreat into himself and that he was tormented by this until his death.
+This great defeat is believed to have made Ludwig retreat into himself.
+This torment followed him until his death.

 The Fourth Castle

 Falkenstein castle was to be built by Ludwig on the ruins of an older castle named Castrum Pfronten.
-Situated in the Bavarian Alps, near the town Pfronten, lies the ruins of this 13th century castle which was destroyed in the 17th century, during the thirty-year war.
+Situated in the Bavarian Alps, near the town Pfronten, lies the ruins of this 13th-century castle which was destroyed in the 17th century, during the thirty-year war.
 This is where Ludwig planned to build his fairy-tale castle.
 Only water lines and roads were constructed to service the site.
 The only completed work on the castle itself was a paper Mache version and the final plans for King Ludwig’s fairy-tale castle.
 All work seized after the King’s death, and even to this day, the ruins of Castrum remain.

 The King hid the drawings and plans for Falkenstein in his castle Neuschwanstein.
 This is because he did not see eye to eye with his uncle, over his construction projects, and so he decided to keep them from him.
-When the Youngs inquired to see these drawings, they had been informed that Wilhelm Kienberger, the previous director of Neuschwanstein, had taken the drawings with him whilst working on his book about King Ludwig II.
+When Youngs inquired to see these drawings, they had been informed that Wilhelm Kienberger, the previous director of Neuschwanstein, had taken the drawings with him whilst working on his book about King Ludwig II.
 The Youngs located the previous director Mr. Kienberger with the help of the current Director.
 Mr. Kienberger created copies of Christian Jank’s artistic rendering of the castle.
 He was also the designer of Neuschwanstein.
 They also received other detailed sketches of the castle plans.
 The Youngs decided to build their very own Falkenstein Castle in Texas after having an immense feeling that they had come across something extremely special.

-Upon the Youngs return to their hometown of Burnet, Texas in the United States, the couple commenced work on Falkenstein.
+Upon Young’s return to their hometown of Burnet, Texas in the United States, the couple commenced work on Falkenstein.
 Positioned above the rolling Texas hills country, within the preserved Texas parkland, it has a 360-degree view of up to 30 miles in any direction.
-A castle once completed, has a footprint of 174,240 squared feet (4 acres).
-In the construction hundreds of thousands of pounds of limestone, granite, sand, cement, rock and block had been used.
+A castle once completed, has a footprint of 174,240 square feet (4 acres).
+In the construction, hundreds of thousands of pounds of limestone, granite, sand, cement, rock, and block had been used.

 Now serving as a private residence, it formerly served as a popular wedding destination and has even been used for film and television projects, as well as charitable events.
-However, it is normally closed to the public, and is ‘no longer offering weddings’ (stated on their Facebook page).
+However, it is normally closed to the public and is ‘no longer offering weddings’ (stated on their Facebook page).